 Staffing Is a Courtship

-Valentine’s Day is approaching, and we have often compared the staffing “dance” to courtship.
+In previous articles, we have often compared the staffing “dance” to courtship.
 Here’s why:

-When people date they hope to meet a person who has the qualities they feel are most important, then fall in love, and form a meaningful and lasting attachment that is mutually rewarding.
+When people date, they hope to meet a person who has the qualities they feel are most important, then fall in love, and form a meaningful and lasting attachment that is mutually rewarding.
 Hiring a key employee is almost the same – even to the emotional side – as most top executives will tell you there is a strong bond among their senior team.
 Employers can learn a lot by delving deeper into the correlations between staffing and courtship.

 Just as dating is a series of growing expressions of feeling and interest, hiring involves a sequence of actions that escalate the connection between employer and employee.
 Let’s look at each stage: